nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 title: User Guide
 ---

 InternConnect is a **desktop app for managing internship applicants, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).

-If you can type fast, InternConnect can get your application management tasks done faster than traditional GUI apps.
+This one-stop, convenient, and efficient platform empowers Internship Campus Recruiters to work with their applicants’ data.
+Say goodbye to opening multiple windows to retrieve the information you need and focus on what matters more: matching the right people for the right job.

 # Table of Contents